 Dr. Michael Cacciatore

 About: Dr. Cacciatore teaches research methodology and introduction to public relations in the Department of Advertising & Public Relations.
-His research focuses on risk communication with an emphasis on media coverage of risk and opinion formation for risk topics.
+His research focuses on science and risk communication with an emphasis on media coverage of and opinion formation for such topics.

 Ph.D., Mass Communication, University of Wisconsin-Madison